 Polysorbate 80 and sodium borate (Borax) are associated with infertility in animals.
 Both are Gardasil ingredients, and both were present in the one clinical trial protocol that professed to use a benign saline placebo.

-Kennedy should study toxicology because he completely lacks an understanding of the science.
+Kennedy should study toxicology because he completely lacks an understanding of science.
 I guess that’s the same with all of his scientific knowledge, which is zero.

 Each HPV vaccine dose includes about 50 µg of polysorbate 80 and 35 µg of sodium borate.
 Just for the metric-ignorant (one of my pet peeves about American readers, but that’s another story), a microgram, or µg, is one-millionth of a gram.
 For you barbarians, a microgram equals 0.000000035 ounces.

 In toxicology, it’s the dose that makes the poison.
-Our world has literally trillions of chemicals, most of them in tiny levels.
+Our world has literally trillions of chemicals, most of them found in tiny amounts.
 The dose matters – if it’s below some threshold, then it has no effect.
 And as we increase the dose, we notice a slowly increasing effect.
 These chemicals don’t work by some on/off switch, where a little bit is all it takes for a toxic effect.

 Polysorbate 80 is added to some vaccines to stabilize the solution.
 Without it, the solution could damage the antigen (in this case the HPV virus), making it less able to create an immune response.
-It is used in numerous aqueous drugs, like IV bags, in artificial tears for contact lens wearers, and ice cream.
+It is used in numerous aqueous drugs, like IV bags, artificial tears for contact lens wearers, and ice cream.

 As for sodium borate, it is used in vaccines to maintain the pH of the solution.
 Any significant rise or lowering of pH could destabilize the vaccine which will significantly reduce its efficacy.
 Going back to the “dose makes the poison,” the lethal dose of sodium borate is around 2.66 g/kg, or around 100 g for an average teen.
 That’s around 3 million times the dose in a vaccine.